WICG/webmonetization/docs/exclusive-content.md

 ### Interactive example

-Click the **View as Web Monetized/non-Web Monetized visitor** button to show and hide monetized content.

-Viewing this content with Web Monetization enabled shows "Here's some exclusive content!"
-The message, "Please install a Web Monetization extension to support me", appears when Web Monetization is disabled.
+This example simulates showing and hiding content based on whether your visitor is web monetized.
+Web monetized visitors will see exclusive content that's hidden from non-web monetized viewers.
+Non-web monetized visitors will see the message, "Please install a Web Monetization extension to support me", which is hidden from web monetized visitors.

+The example doesn't require you to have Web Monetization enabled in your browser.
+No real payments are occurring.

+Click the **View as Web Monetized/non-Web Monetized visitor** button to toggle your monetization state.

 If you see the source files instead of the example, click **View App** in the bottom right.